SinaKakavand/SinaKakavand/README.md

 </td> </tr> </table>

 And beyond AI itself, I am interested in the fields that can expand the capabilities of these digital beings **`Quantum Computing`**, **`Blockchain`**, **`Digital World`**, **`Genomics`**, and more.

-I see **AI as a kind of digital human**.
-But if we want to increase the capabilities of this digital human, we still need to introduce it to different fields, different forms of knowledge, and different ways of understanding the world.

 These are the areas I am interested in exploring, connecting, and bringing together *not simply to make AI smarter*, but to expand what these digital beings are capable of becoming.

 Because I believe the future of AI is not only about building more intelligent models.
 It is about giving these digital beings access to **more knowledge, more technologies, and more ways of interacting with the world.**

 And perhaps technology is the power that can allow us to **build our own heaven on Earth again.**